MM-FIRE/FIRE/README.md

 The FIRE-100K, FIRE-1M, and FIRE-Bench datasets can be accessed at the following [Dataset](https://huggingface.co/datasets/PengxiangLi/FIRE/) page.

+# Checkpoints

+The checkpoints of FIRE-LLaVA can be accessed at [Model](https://huggingface.co/li-qing/llava-next-llama3-8b-student-fire) .
 # Training
 We used DeepSpeed Zero3 to train our models.
 ## Student Model